Catania was Food, Fun, and Racism?

 Food.
 The food in Sicily was incredible.
 Everything we ate was so fresh and complex.
 I had tons of cheese plates, devoured arancini, ate a horse burger (#Sorry Mr. Ed), tried deep fried sheep on a stick and developed a 4 o’clock cannoli and cappuccino habit.
 The food alone was a reason to go back.

 Fish Market.
-As a surprise, my love got me a market shopping tour and cooking lesson.
+As a surprise, my love got me a market shopping tour and cooking lesson (at the Myda Cooking School).
 It was so much fun.
 The fish market was like nothing I had ever seen before.
 The fishermen were chanting about their latest catch, the fruit/vegetable sellers were singing songs in Sicilian about what they had to offer, and there was an entire row of cheese vendors offering samples and wine tasting.
 The place was so alive and surrounding the market were food stalls where you can get some that freshly caught fish fried up on the spot.

 The Vibe.
 Catania has a very chill vibe.
 There was no hustle like Paris.
 It was not overrun with tourist traps and folks to fill it like Barcelona.
 It was a place that welcomed visitors but didn’t abandon its self in service of them.
 It was the perfect place to hide out from the world for a week.